craigbuckler/oldpines/src/pages/restaurant/#index.md

 ---
 title: Old Pines restaurant
 menu: restaurant
-description: Old Pines serves delicious, locally-sourced, fresh and seasonal food in our restaurant overlooking the Scottish Highlands.
+description: Old Pines serves delicious, locally-sourced, fresh and seasonal Scottish food and drink in our restaurant overlooking Highlands.
 quote: Lovely food and great location.
 The staff couldn't have done more.
 hero:  v1583683270/hero/old-pines-restaurant
 herop: v1583683271/hero/old-pines-restaurant-p
 priority: 0.8
 ---

-Our ethos at Old Pines Restaurant is to prepare delicious, locally-sourced, fresh and seasonal food in simple and unpretentious way to let the flavours of the food shine through.
+Our ethos at Old Pines Restaurant is to prepare delicious, locally-sourced, fresh and seasonal Scottish food in simple and unpretentious way to let the flavours of the food shine through.

 > The food was delicious, the setting is stunning, and the garden was a delight for the children.
 The staff were lovely and very welcoming.

 > Lovely food and great location.
 The staff couldn't have done more.
 Fantastic service.

-## Scottish dining
+## The best in Scottish dining

 Scotland has a wealth of fresh seafood, wild meats, and foraged flavours to bring food to life.

 We cater for gluten-free, lactose/dairy-free, vegan, and vegetarian diets.
 If you have any other dietary requirements, please let us know in advance and we will be happy to cater for you.

-A selection of cocktails and other drinks is available in the lounge area before dinner and the is a full wine list to compliment your meal.
+A selection of Scots Whisky, ales, beers, wines, cocktails, and other drinks are available in the lounge area before dinner.
+A full wine list is provided to compliment your meal.

 ## Opening times